 Video sitemaps are XML documents that describe your videos.
 Video sitemaps are submitted to Google and let us know about your video without waiting to automatically crawl your video page.
 Find out more about using a video sitemap. sitemaps offer advanced functionality such as indicating expiration dates, country restrictions, platform restrictions or live streams.

 - Add and verify your site in Google Search Console.
 This will let you see any problems that Google encounters when crawling your site.
-If you are using Sitemaps, you will need to submit them through Search Console.
+If you are using sitemaps, submit them either through Search Console, or by listing them in the robots.txt file.

 - Use both on-page markup and video sitemaps.
 A common scenario is to use on-page markup for all of your videos and a video sitemap to tell Google about any new, time-sensitive, or hard to find videos.